LeftyBC/weechancrypt/README.md

 ```/set plugins.var.python.chancrypt.passphrase.<server>.<channel> PASSPHRASE```

 This will enable encrypted message support in that channel.
+Note that the encryption is opt-in only - if a passphrase is not set, no encryption
+or decryption will be attempted.

-- Valid encrypted messages can be distinguished by the green key icon prefix.
+- Valid *incoming* encrypted messages can be distinguished by the green key icon prefix.
 - Invalid messages have a red key icon.
 - Unencrypted messages will not have an icon at all.